davidseve/cloud-native-deployment-strategies/blue-green-argo-rollouts/README.md

 Let's start with some theory...after it we will have the **hands on example**.
 ## Shop application

 We are going to use very simple applications to test Blue/Green deployment.
-We have create two Quarkus applications `Products` and `Discounts`
+We have created two Quarkus applications `Products` and `Discounts`

 ![Shop Application](../images/Shop.png)